With Documentarian John Bennardo

 Topics of interest should range from upcoming conventions, numismatic laws relating to the industry and/or your latest numismatic discovery.
 If the topic falls into the realm of “Numismatic News” it can be shared.
 So please consider giving back to your community by creating a post.

-community is for fellowship, fun and informational purposes only.
+The fun_forums community is for fellowship, fun and informational purposes only.
 It was NOT created for you to direct traffic to your own blog or web site.
 Therefore, please refrain from posting advertisements for your business.
-All solicitation postings will be deleted
+All solicitation postings will be deleted from the community.

 Be sure to mark your calendar and come see us at the FUN Show!